-When professing believers seem more zealous to promote and even defend psychology more than the Bible itself, I consider this to be a delusion as well.
+When professing believers seem more zealous to promote and even defend psychology more than actual faith in God, I consider this to be a delusion as well.
 And the fact that so many professing believers bitterly resent hearing the truth about psychology only shows how strong this delusion already is.
 For many of them, psychology has become their "faith" at this point.

-When professing Christians defend Harry Potter rather than the Bible itself, I also consider this to be a delusion.
+When professing Christians defend Harry Potter, I also consider this to be a delusion.
 And even if the Harry Potter series is "just fantasy" (which it is not), that would not make much difference, because it would still be a fantasy which glorifies what the Bible condemns.
-Personally, I understand why those who do not believe that the Bible is God's word would see no problem with Harry Potter, but since God's word says things like “rebellion is as the sin of witchcraft” (1 Samuel 15:23), I would think that this would not even have to be debated between those who profess to believe His word.
+Personally, I understand why those who do not believe that the Bible is God's word would see no problem with Harry Potter... but since God's word says things like “rebellion is as the sin of witchcraft” (1 Samuel 15:23), I would think that this would not even have to be debated between those who profess to believe His word.
 Even if some of the books, movies, TV shows and video games with witchcraft are just fantasy, and not real witchcraft...there is still a chance that it could get some of the more impressionable types interested in the real thing, considering that it is inspired by the real thing in many cases.